 Campaigns are marked as ‘failed’ if all calls were not attempted.
-If all calls were attempted, then that call campaign is successful, however status of individual calls will be determine success/failure of each call.
+If all calls were attempted, then that call campaign is successful, however, the status of individual calls will determine the success/failure of each call.

 DELETE is possible only on campaigns that have not yet started.

 A campaign that is in progress, the below fields can be updated